-THE HIT COMEDY FROM CELEBRATED CANADIAN PLAYWRIGHT - NORM FOSTER
+THE HIT COMEDY BY CELEBRATED CANADIAN PLAYWRIGHT - NORM FOSTER

 A National Stage Company of Canada Premiere Presentation